ubergrape/grape-ds/docs/docs/color.md

   </div>
 );

-Our colors are light and quiet in the background, but shine bright for important or active elements in the foreground.
+Aurora colors are designed to be vivid and accessible, light and quiet in the background, but shine bright for important or active elements in the foreground.
+The Aurora theme is constituted of grays, theme colors and semantic colors.
-## Tokens
-We organize our tokens into color palette tokens, theme tokens including neutrals/grays, and state tokens.
-The color palette tokens are the complete set of colors available.
-Theme and state tokens are a smaller subset of all available tokens and customized to the main use cases.
 ## Color and accessibility
 The effects of color on people are neither consistent nor predictable across all people.
 Color insensitivity can make it difficult to distinguish hues for some people.

-We are commited to complying with AA standard contrast ratios.
-To do so, choose colors that support usability by ensuring sufficient color contrast between background and foreground elements so that people with low vision - be it temporary, situational or permanent - can easily use the interface.
+The Aurora color system is designed in the LCh color space and crafted to be perceptually uniform.
+We are commited to complying with [WCAG 2.1 AA standard contrast ratios](https://www.w3.org/TR/WCAG/).
+To do so, choose colors that support usability by ensuring sufficient color contrast between background and foreground elements so that color blind people or people with low vision - be it temporary, situational or permanent - can easily use the interface.
 ### Accessible color pairings
 Our color system helps you to choose accessible color pairings.
 Each color from the color palette has a grade assigned to the color family name (like `gray-50`), which represents its luminance: